Blackbaud-BobbyEarl/grunt-nugetter/README.md

 Type: `String`
 Default value: `'%(id)s.zip'`

 Where the package sholud be temporarily stored.
 Option supports referencing other options as a named parameter.
+File is automatically deleted if tmpDelete is true.

+#### options.tmpDelete
+Type: `Boolean`
+Default value: `true`

-File is automatically deleted.
+Whether the temporary package is automatically deleted.

 ### Usage Examples